Files

 Block Replacement

 FME allows not only writing Minecraft worlds, but also reading them.
-Once read, the world becomes a simple point cloud with usual XYZ coordinates and two components - blockID and blockData.
+Once read, the world becomes a simple point cloud with the usual XYZ coordinates and two components: blockID and blockData.
 Within FME, we can manipulate the world in many different ways.

 For example, we can merge two or more worlds together, or add a new feature to the world - say, place a SketchUp model of your favorite cartoon hero in the center of your town.
 We can replace existing blocks with some other blocks, turn iron into gold, and a block of TNT into a pumpkin.

 In our Kartverket example, we filled the space under the surface with glass blocks.
 It means that if we go under the surface, we will see through the inside of the hill.
-We can, for example, make a perfect tunnel using the transparency of the glass, and then replace it with the stone.
+We can, for example, create a perfect tunnel using the glass's transparency, then replace it with stone.

 Change Detection

-The regularity of the blocks in Minecraft worlds allows an easy change detection.
+The regularity of blocks in Minecraft worlds makes change detection easy.
 Using the freshly generated Kartverket world and the same world one day older, we can see what was added in 24 Minecraft hours.
-The PointCloudMerger transformer, which can take two point clouds, a Requestor and Supplier, can be matched by any number of coordinates and/or other components.
-This outputs the matches through a Merged port, no matches through a NotMerged port, and for the supplier we have Referenced and Unreferenced ports.
+The PointCloudMerger transformer, which can take two point clouds (Requestor and Supplier), can be matched by any number of coordinates and/or other components.
+This outputs matches through a Merged port, no matches through a NotMerged port, and, for the supplier, Referenced and Unreferenced ports.
 The image below shows the FME Data Inspector visualization of the difference between two points in time:

 Additional Resources